Using a Git Repository in Notebook Sessions

 These instructions use a Git repository as an example though the steps are similar for other repositories.
 Flows between third-party version control providers and internal Git servers might differ.

-You can also use the Git extension by clicking the Git icon in the navigation panel inside the notebook session to make authenticating users, creating branches, committing and pushing changes, and cloning easier.
+You can also use the Git extension by selecting the Git icon in the navigation panel inside the notebook session to make authenticating users, creating branches, committing and pushing changes, and cloning easier.